Buying vs. Building Resource Management Software

 When getting started, finding the right people to build and design your software can be difficult.
 If your organization doesn’t currently build its own software, hiring the right people with the appropriate expertise may prove challenging, and hiring the best software designers and developers will be expensive.

-When drawing up an initial budget, be sure to calculate the cost of all labor involved, from design to development.
-In addition to software developers’ time, don’t forget to factor in the time that stakeholders will spend on software design during all phases of the project.
-This is a significant, often overlooked expense.
-Building comes at the expense of time and resources that could otherwise be put toward other projects.
+When drawing up an initial budget, calculate the cost of all labour involved, from design to development.
+In addition to software developers’ time, don’t forget to factor in the time that all stakeholders will spend on software design during all phases of the project, including the executives who will play a role in the design and testing.
+This is a significant and often overlooked expense that will be a large distraction from their core job function and comes at the expense of time and resources that could otherwise be put toward other projects.

-There are also third-party software component licensing costs to consider, and integrating your current software to the custom software you are building can be a project costing tens of thousands of dollars in itself.
-Along with these considerations, ongoing maintenance and support is another important cost of building resource management software.
+There are also third-party software component licensing costs to consider.
+Integrating your current software into the custom software you are building can be a project costing tens to hundreds of thousands of dollars in itself once you factor in time cost.
+Along with these considerations, ongoing maintenance and support are other important cost of building resource management software.

-On a limited budget, you won’t be able to achieve the code quality for reliable software, but either way, whatever you build is most likely going to break and will need to be fixed.
-A quality assurance team is often required to ensure the reliability of your software, especially since its mission critical.
-There will also updates to open-source systems used in most software that require ongoing upgrade --and don't forget training, as well as the help and support that will be provided to people using the software.
+On a limited budget, you won't be able to achieve the code quality for reliable software, but either way, whatever you build will most likely break and need to be fixed.
+A quality assurance team is often required to ensure the reliability of your software, especially since it's mission-critical.
+There will also be required updates and upgrades to open-source systems used in most software, not to mention training, as well as the help and support provided to people using the software.

-It should be noted, these aren’t even an exhaustive list of expenses.
-It’s also important to think beyond base expenses and anticipate additional costs related to delays, unknowns, the unexpected, scope creep, and troubleshooting.
-If you don’t perform in this type of software development work regularly, you could be drastically underestimating the time and cost it requires.
+While these aren't even an exhaustive list of the core expenses, it's also important to think beyond base expenses and anticipate additional costs related to delays, unknowns, the unexpected, scope creep, and troubleshooting.
+If you don't perform this specific type of software development work regularly, you could be drastically underestimating the time and cost it requires.

 Given how quickly costs can add up, it’s essential for businesses to have a clear sense of their budget at the outset to ensure that their custom-built resource management software does not break the bank.
 Only by appropriately budgeting the entire life cycle of the project can an organization manage the cost of building its own software.

 In many cases, the investment will be well worth the effort.
 However, what started as an investment to save money can quickly deteriorate into a significant business loss if you continue to pour money into a project without seeing returns.
 Beware of anyone who tells you that building is easy.
 The consulting software developers you are looking to hire benefit from the ongoing expenses described above.
 They know that, because of how far in you are, it will be too late for you to turn back.
-Learn more about why the sunk cost fallacy is largely to blame for this.
+The sunk cost fallacy is largely to blame for this.

 Studies have shown that up to 85% of internal software development projects fail.
 As I like to say, it’s the unknown unknowns that get people in trouble.
 If your business doesn't build software as a service and you don’t have anyone in leadership who can answer the question: “What are the best programming languages?” this could be a sign you are headed down the wrong path.